NeXt-UI/next-tutorials/tutorials/tutorial-001.md

 Okay, why don't we start right away?

 ## Setup
+There are two ways of installation NeXt: semi-automatic set-up with [Bower](http://bower.io/), or manual installation.
+We would recommend installation with Bower.

 ### Setup with Bower
 [Bower](http://bower.io/) is a "package manager for the web".
 In other words, this tool allows you to download JavaScript products for your web applications (or web-sites), manage dependencies and automatically update third-party code.